-- New structures, fill, development, and accessory dwellings. - Any other development that is not exempt, permitted, or listed as a conditional use which would cause or contribute to fluvial erosion hazards.
+- New structures, new fill, development, and new accessory dwellings. - Development that is not exempt, permitted, or listed as a conditional use which would cause or contribute to fluvial erosion hazards.

 Administrative Review

 The following development activities in the RCO District meeting the Development Standards of this section require administrative review from the ZA and may receive a permit from the ZA without review by the PC: